nielsbasjes/yauaa/documentation/content/_index.md

 ---
 ## Regarding the recent Log4J2 issues
-The Yauaa analyzer uses the Log4J2 API to do the logging and through the included dependencies also JCL and SLF4J are needed to run.
+The Yauaa analyzer uses the Log4J2 API to do the logging and through the included dependencies also JCL is needed to run.

 TL;DR:
 - **The core of Yauaa is safe** as it does not include any logging dependencies and expects the application to provide everything.